6.3 Disclosing protected information

 Disclosures of protected information to a court or tribunal by a person

-An officer cannot be required to disclose protected information or information from the Assessment Framework Policy Guidelines (the Guidelines) to a court or tribunal for the purposes of any civil proceedings.
+An officer of the Scheme cannot be required to disclose protected information or information from the Assessment Framework Policy Guidelines (the Guidelines) to a court or tribunal for the purposes of any civil proceedings.
 However, an officer may disclose this information if it is done for the purposes of giving effect to the NRSAct.
 This includes a situation where the disclosure of information is in civil proceedings for judicial review of a decision made under the Act.

 An officer may also disclose information in the following circumstances: